MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -SpecialCharactersStateInFileFolderNames
 Permits the use of special characters in file and folder names in SharePoint Online and OneDrive for Business document libraries.

-Note:
+> [!NOTE]
-The only two characters that can be managed at this time are the # and % characters.
+> The only two characters that can be managed at this time are the # and % characters.

 The following are the valid values: